floragunncom/search-guard-docs/_content/_docs_roles_permissions/runtime_privilege_evaluation.md

 - In the simplest cases, it is a yes/no decision: If a user has the necessary privileges, the operation succeeds and the user gets a `200 OK` result (or similar).
 On the other hand, if a user does not have the necessary privileges, the operation is not performed and the user receives a `403 Forbidden` result.

 - However, depending on the type of operation, the result might be more gradual: Take for example search operations on index patterns (such as the wildcard `*`, which searches all indices).
 By default, Search Guard will make all indices for which the user does not have privileges, "invisible" to the operation.
 This means that a search on the index pattern `*` will only return results for indices the user is allowed to see.
 If a user does not have access to any indices that are matched by the pattern, the user will get a search result with zero search hits.
 This gradual application of index privileges is also referred to as the `ignore_unauthorized` mode.
-The name was chosen following the `ignore_unavailable` index option of OpenSearch/Elasticsearch, which has a similar goal and operates with similar semantics.
+The name was chosen following the `ignore_unavailable` index option of Elasticsearch, which has a similar goal and operates with similar semantics.

 The `ignore_unauthorized` mode of Search Guard is configurable to a certain extent and is described more in detail in the following sections.
 If you do not want Search Guard to reduce the searched indices based on privileges, you can turn this feature completely off by setting `ignore_unauthorized.enabled` to `false` in `sg_authz.yml`.
 However, we are not recommending this mode of operation, as disadvantages clearly outweigh advantages.